Background tasks¶

 How to configure background tasks¶

-The following example shows how to configure a background tasks, including the activation of a service resolved by the DI container, running periodically once every second:
+The following example shows how to configure a background task, including the activation of a service resolved by the DI container, running periodically once every second:

 import asyncio